PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/BusinessIntelligenceBlockBAssignment.md

 ### __Sub-section A__
 \
 __Procedure:__

+Each colour block corresponds to a specific criterion of ILO 1.
+To attain a certain skill-level, e.g. yellow (Level 2, 'Sufficient'), you need to answer all the questions in the corresponding colour block correctly.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #000000;; background-color: #FF7043; border-color: ##FF7043;">
 1. Install the PostgreSQL database server